 If a student retakes a course to improve his/her grade, the higher grade will be calculated into the GPA.
 Financial aid may or may not pay for a student to retake a course.

-HUMN 1101, PSYC 1101, and ALHS 1090 will be taken during the program to maintain full time status throughout the entire program.
-If a student wishes to take these courses prior to program admission, they will not be full time the first two semester of the program.
+PSYC 1101, ALHS 1090, and one Humanities/Fine Arts elective may be taken during the program to maintain full time status throughout the entire program.
+These courses must be completed before graduation with a minimum grade of "C" or better.
+If a student wishes to take these courses prior to program admission, he/she will not be full time the first two semesters of the program.
 If a student transfers from another Radiologic Technology program, 25 percent of the program must be taken at SCTC.

 NOTE: Grading standards for radiologic technology courses are very stringent.
 For students to progress to the next course of study, a minimum grade of C must be achieved in every RADT course.
 Students must also maintain a minimum GPA of 3.0 to remain in the program.